dotnet/msbuild/documentation/specs/BuildCheck/Codes.md

 * Checking the property for emptyness - e.g.:
   `<PropertyGroup Condition="'$(PropertyThatMightNotBeDefined)' == ''">`

 * Any usage of property in condition.
-This can be opted out vie the configuration `AllowUninitializedPropertiesInConditions` - e.g.:
+This can be opted out via the configuration `AllowUninitializedPropertiesInConditions` - e.g.:
   ```ini
   [*.csproj]
   build_check.BC0201.severity=error